These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Buttermilk muffins

-Buttermilk is a great addition to baked goods and especially so in muffins.
-It's an acidic product that helps to halt gluten development in wheat flour and it results in a lovely and tender crumb.
+Buttermilk is an excellent addition to baked goods and especially so in muffins.
+It’s an acidic product that helps to halt gluten development in wheat flour, resulting in a lovely and tender crumb and moist muffin.

 You can buy buttermilk from the store, make your own buttermilk from scratch OR you can use a buttermilk substitute.